 The third edition was held in conjunction with ESOCC 2013, in Málaga, Spain, on September 11th 2013.
 Papers were published by Springer CCIS.
 We had around 25 participants in this workshop venue.
 Extended versions of selected papers of this WAS4FI edition were published in the Special Issue of the Journal of Universal Computer Science on "Adaptive Services for the Future Internet".

 The fourth edition was held in conjunction with ESOCC 2014, in Manchester, United Kingdom, on September 2nd.
-Six papers were accepted and are pending of the final process to be published by Springer CCIS.
+Papers were published by Springer CCIS.
 We had around 24 participants in this workshop venue.

 In this fifth edition, WAS4FI again aims to bring together the community at ESOCC and addresses different aspects of adaptive Future Internet applications, emphasizing the importance of governing the convergence of contents, services, things and networks in order to achieve building platforms for efficiency, scalability, security and flexible adaptation.
 Also, WAS4FI 2015 comes with the intention of discussing about the real-time exploitation of the data exposed by the heterogeneous devices, by means of adaptive mechanisms to develop and interoperate services and applications using those data.
 In this workshop, we cover the foundations of the aforementioned technologies as well as new emerging proposals for their potential in Future Internet services.
 To promote collaboration, WAS4FI has a highly interactive format with short technical sessions complemented by discussions on Adaptive Services in the Future Internet Applications.